ReallySecureShell/PapersPlease/README.md

 While the above models are confirmed to be vulnerable, you will usually not know what you are exploiting in the real world.
 As the program is made to be a 'point and shoot' no prior recon is required.
 However you can still specify specific printers with the `--target` flag.

+## Supported Platforms

+All x86-64 Linux distributions with parallel in their repositories and/or are able to build said package.

+Android phones are also compatible through `Termux`, an Android terminal application.

 ## Usage